 Then we used the following code to read values through the ADC0834 analog to digital chip, and then apply a PWM signal to control the brightness of the LED.

 In Lesson 7, we learned how we can get in-between voltages from the Arduino pins using the analogWrite command.
 Actually, this command only approximates analog voltages, and does not produce actual analog signals.
 It works by quickly turning the voltage to the pin on and off.
 For example, if you ask for 2.5 volts, it will quickly switch the pin on, with it on 50% of the time and off 50% of the time.
 Similarly, if you asked for 1 volt, it is really switching 5 volts on and off quickly.
 For this case, it would be on 20% of the time and off 80% of the time.
 This technique is called Pulse Width Modulation.
 In this video we show you the actual waveforms coming from the analogWrite command on an oscilloscope.
-If you want to follow this lesson at home, you can get the Arduino kit we are using HERE.
+If you want to follow this lesson at home, an official Arduino Uno R3 is available HERE.
+In this new series of lessons, I will be using the sensor and other components found in this KIT.

 This lesson will show how to use Python running on the Beaglebone Black to control the position of a servo.
 First, I am using a small servo that I have verified can be powered from the Beaglebone Black without drawing too much current.
 All servos are different, so if you are unsure of the current requirements of your servo, it is safest to power it from an external 5 Volt power source.
 You can still control it through the control line connected to the Beaglebone Black, just make sure the servo and Beaglebone have a common ground.